EnterpriseTrainingCenter/WindowsServer/Instructions/Practices/NIC-teaming.md

 1. In NIC Teaming, under **TEAMS**, click **TASKS**, **New Team**.
 1. In NIC Teaming, under **Team name**, type **Perimeter**.
 Under **Member adapters**, activate **Perimeter1**.
 Click **Additional Properties**.
 Review the additional properties and click **OK**.

-    > Leave add least one adapter out of the team to not loose the remote connection to the server.
+    > Leave at least one adapter out of the team to not loose the remote connection to the server.

 1. Open **Terminal**.
 1. Open a CIM session to **PM-SRV3**.